-The MGM provides the opportunity for seven medical students to attend the AACAP Annual Meeting in Orlando, FL, October 22 - October 27, 2013 and receive an introduction into the field of child and adolescent psychiatry through the AACAP Mentorship Program.
+The MGM provides the opportunity for seven medical students to attend the AACAP Annual Meeting in San Diego, CA, October 20 - October 26, 2014 and receive an introduction into the field of child and adolescent psychiatry through the AACAP Mentorship Program.
 MGM recipients also participate in programs sponsored by the Life Members, which is a group of the oldest and most distinguished members of AACAP, all having been members for at least 30 years.
 Many of those in this group served as AACAP leadership and also pioneered many of the significant discoveries and developments in the field of child and adolescent psychiatry.
 Partnered with the Mentorship Program, this program provides participants with networking opportunities, exposure to varying specialties, and interaction with Life Members.
 Participation in this program provides up to $1,000 for travel expenses to the AACAP Annual Meeting.

 • Participation in various AACAP Annual Meeting events, including the Mentorship Program, an awards luncheon, the career development forum, the Life Members Wisdom Clinical Perspectives, and the Life Members Reception and Dinner.